 One of the biggest problems SMEs encounter is staff absence.
 When someone calls in sick, goes off on holiday or leaves the company, it’s difficult to stay on top of everything.
-If you outsource to an agency, you never have to worry that your social media pages are being neglected or you don’t have a new blog to publish.
+If you outsource to an agency, you never have to worry that your webpages are being neglected or you don’t have a new blog to publish.

 A quick search for SEO agencies will confirm that there are dozens of companies out there making bold claims about getting your website to number one on Google in no time.
 Firstly, nobody can make such a claim and secondly, whether you’re doing your own SEO or outsourcing, making your way up the rankings takes time.

 There are a lot of sham agencies out there so it’s important that you take your time when finding the right one.
-Go through their social media pages to ensure they have genuine followers, look out for reviews so you know that they can actually fulfil their promises and go into their office to meet the team so you know they’re genuine.
+Go through their social media pages to ensure they have genuine followers, read reviews and go into their office or have a Zoom call so you can meet the team.

 Whether you decide to outsource or do-it-yourself, by taking the time to implement your SEO strategies effectively you will shortly start to enjoy the many benefits it has to offer.